msp-strath/cs208-logic/pages/prop-logic-semantics.md

 By all these steps, we have worked out that:

 ```
-  [[(A ∨ B) ∧ ¬ A}({A ↦ F; B ↦ T}) = T
+  〚(A ∨ B) ∧ ¬ A〛({A ↦ F; B ↦ T}) = T
 ```

 Of course, it is not always necessary to carry out all these steps explicitly by hand.
 However, it is important to notice that there is a difference between the symbols of formal logic and their meaning.
-Using the `[[...]]` brackets moves us from the syntax to the semantics.
+Using the `〚...〛` brackets moves us from the syntax to the semantics.
 The special status of syntax will become more important when we look at deductive proof systems for logic.

 In the [next section](truth-tables.html), we look at using truth tables to compute the semantics of formulas systematically for all valuations of their atoms.